 2. If you’re not using already prepped bags, peel the sweet potatoes and cut into ⅛ inch spears.

 3. Place sweet potato spears on a baking pan.
 Drizzle olive oil over potatoes.
-Toss well to evenly coat.
+Using your hands, toss well to evenly coat.

 4. Sprinkle with salt and pepper, to taste.